 Thankfully as a result of the findings, huge improvements in health and safety were made.
 And, the focus on the vital importance of a robust competency based training system was made abundantly clear for all of us in learning and development!

-The good old Certificate IV, difficult as it is, does have a critical role in our learning and development eco-system.
+The good old Certificate IV in Training and Assessment, difficult as it is, does have a critical role in our learning and development eco-system.
 We need to have total confidence that when we train and assess our learners, that they are able to perform to the required standards.
 It is easy to get lost in the detail and to become frustrated by the amount of paperwork associated with assessments.
 Nonetheless, the primary role of the trainer / assessor is to ensure that the learner can do what they say they can do and that this meets the national evidence and performance requirements.

 The TAE qualification for all its challenges remains our best way of creating a compliant way of signing off learners so that they perform tasks to the appropriate levels + have the background knowledge that they need to perform to these standards.
 Standards, that have in fact been developed over time by top experts and through industry consultation.

 There are downsides and it's up to training and learning professionals to manage these well:

 1) When we sign a learner off as competent, this only reflects one slice of time.

 We see them in that moment or possibly on one or two other occasions.
 However, they do not remain competent at that level for ever more.
 Poor habits creep in.
 Human nature takes over and suddenly, that level of competence that was signed off at one point in time, has slipped considerably.
 Performance management and competency assessment goes hand in hand!
 One does not replace the other.

 2) The units of competence are not written to standards of excellence - they are the minimum requirements to perform in a role.